Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 • Research shows junior developers benefit most from tools with visual feedback.

-• Better alternative: Cursor’s GUI or ChatGPT with explanations.
+• Better alternative: Antigravity’s GUI or ChatGPT with explanations.

 2. Developers Wanting Minimal Oversight